yakreby/ReactWorks/README.md

 # ReactWorks
-React studies from beginning to advanced
+React studies from the beginning to advanced

 Includes;